Best EU AI Act Compliance Tools Compared (2026)

 How to Choose

-Your choice depends on your organisation's size, existing tooling, and compliance maturity:
+Your choice depends on your organisation's size, existing tooling, and compliance maturity.
+Here is the short version:

-- You need to assess compliance quickly and produce documentation fast: Start with AI Comply HQ.
-The 20-minute interview-to-report workflow is unmatched in the market.
+- You need to assess compliance and produce documentation in a single sitting: Start with AI Comply HQ.
+The interview-to-report workflow is unmatched in the market.

 - You already use OneTrust for privacy: Adding the AI governance module to your existing platform may offer the smoothest integration path.